Azure-Samples/azure-search-openai-demo/README.md

 * Chat and Q&A interfaces
 * Explores various options to help users evaluate the trustworthiness of responses with citations, tracking of source content, etc.
-* Shows possible approaches for data preparation, prompt construction, and orchestration of interaction between model (ChatGPT) and retriever (AI Search)
+* Shows possible approaches for data preparation, prompt construction, and orchestration of interaction between model (OpenAI) and retriever (AI Search)
 * Settings directly in the UX to tweak the behavior and experiment with options
 * Performance tracing and monitoring with Application Insights